 Will Star Wars: Galaxy’s Edge be a part of Early Morning Magic or Extra Magic Hours?

-Star Wars: Galaxy’s Edge will NOT be included in Magic Morning or Extra Magic Hour at Disneyland.
+Star Wars: Galaxy’s Edge will not be included in Magic Morning or Extra Magic Hours at Disneyland.
 However, the land will be open during Extra, Extra Magic Hours at Disney’s Hollywood Studios.

 Will a limited number of guests be able to get into Star Wars: Galaxy’s Edge at a time?

 Yes, Disneyland will have a limited amount of no-cost reservations to enter the land from May 31 – June 23.
 After that, it depends on the land’s capacity and the number of guests trying to visit.

 Disneyland has developed a virtual queue system for guests to utilize when visiting Galaxy’s Edge.
 This new system will allow visitors to wander around Disneyland while waiting for their turn to enter the new land.

 The digital system will be similar to an airline boarding pass, which will sort guests into groups that will be permitted to enter Galaxy’s Edge as the land empties rather than at specific times.
 Guests won’t see this virtual queue system until after the soft-opening period ends.

 Will there be a time limit as to how long I can stay inside Galaxy’s Edge at Disneyland Park?

 At first, yes.
 The no-cost reservations for hotel guests will allow a time limit of four hours inside the land per guest.
 Guests will be required to leave the land once their reservation time is up; if you leave before your time ends, you will not be allowed back in.